alphagov/govuk-developer-docs/source/manual/howto-manually-remove-assets.html.md

 1. Mark the asset as deleted and remove it from S3
    - [`rake assets:delete_and_remove_from_s3[<asset.id>]`][rake-delete-and-remove-from-s3] (non-Whitehall assets)
    - [`rake assets:whitehall_delete_and_remove_from_s3[<full URL path>]`][whitehall-rake-delete-and-remove-from-s3] (Whitehall assets)
-1. Remove the asset from asset-manager file system (it may not be here as these are automatically removed after S3 upload)
-    1. `gds govuk connect ssh -e production aws/asset_master`
-    1. `cd /mnt/uploads/asset-manager/assets`
-    1. Use the path identified in step 5 to check for the file by removing the `/var/apps/asset-manager/uploads/assets` prefix
-    1. `sudo rm path/to/file`
 1. Add a cache bust and check that the asset responds with a 404 not found
 1. Wait 20 minutes for the cache to clear, or [purge it yourself][clear-cache]
 1. Verify that the asset is not there